 (1) Distribution.
 Invitations for Bids or Notices of the Availability of Invitation for Bids shall be mailed or otherwise furnished to a sufficient number of bidders for the purpose of securing competition.
 Notices of Availability shall indicate where, when, and for how long Invitations for Bids may be obtained; generally describe the supply, service, or construction desired; and may contain other appropriate information.
-Where appropriate, the Hospital Administrator may require payment of a fee or a deposit for the supplying of the Invitation for Bids.
+Where appropriate, the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency may require payment of a fee or a deposit for the supplying of the Invitation for Bids.

 (2) Publication.
-Every procurement in excess of twentyfive thousand dollars (\$25,000) shall be publicized at least once and at least seven (7) days before the final date of submission of bids:
+Every procurement in excess of \$25,000 shall be publicized at least once and at least seven (7) days before the final date of submission of bids: